 Why work with me?

-I will take the time to really connect with your story and understand your needs so that we can work together to make your book the best it can be.
+Are you looking for a careful, sensitive and thorough fiction editor who will take the time to understand your needs and work with you to make your book the very best it can be?

-Let me assure you that I edit with sensitivity, but I’m gently honest.
-Where I think things can be improved, I’ll make suggestions on how you can revise.
-But, that’s just it: I’ll make suggestions.
-It’s your novel, your voice, your style, and I will respect that.
+I will take care with your words to ensure your sentences are clear, correct and consistent, and I will help you make your sentences flow so they express your intended meaning while staying true to your authorship.
+But, I’ll also be gently honest.
+Where I think things could be improved, I’ll make suggestions on how you can revise.
+But, that’s just it.
+I’ll make suggestions – they’re your words, written in your voice, your style, and I will respect that.

 A fresh perspective

 You’ve written a cracking story and you’re eager to share it with the world.

 But no matter how many times you’ve read your manuscript, or how many drafts you’ve painstakingly put your novel through, there may be something you’ve missed.
 No one can be closer to your writing than you, after all it’s been your constant companion for months, maybe even years, but when it comes to editing that can be a disadvantage.

 I’ll bring a fresh perspective to your manuscript: an objective view, if you like.
 I’m trained and experienced in spotting those inconsistencies and errors you won’t necessarily catch.
 Readers don’t pick up on consistency, but they will notice inconsistency and that will jar them out of your fictional world.